andrelrocha/geekcatalog-rest/README.md

 - [x] Handling and conversion of information from .csv and .xlsm tables to entities properly mapped in the system, facilitating the control of this information with application-specific algorithms
 - [x] User custom system with different levels of permissions
-- [x] Login system with JWT authentication
+- [x] Sign In system with JWT authentication
+- [x] OAuth Sign In with external identity providers
 - [x] User Authentication Using a Refresh Token Scheme with User Experience Patterns
 - [x] Access audit routines for application security logging
 - [x] Cache-based User Management System to Minimize Database Queries for Logged-in Users